 This is one of the largest displays among the various Manila museums.
 Originally housing the nation’s Department of Finance, this building is the third of four museums around Luneta.

 Another modern and fun museum from the same creative minds as Dessert Museum is the new Lakbay Museo, also located in S Maison at Conrad Hotel Manila, Mall of Asia Complex in Pasay.
+However, it permanently closed its doors in July 2022.

 This museum is likely designed to be the anti-museum.
 Instead of having everything behind glass cases, touching and interaction are highly encouraged.
 While it is meant primarily for kids, even the kids-at-heart will have a lot of fun here as well.